CONSTRUCTION ACCIDENT LAW FIRM FOR

 One of the most important questions for a construction worker who was electrocuted on a New York construction site, is" I was electrocuted, Can I Sue" The answer is usually Yes.

-Our construction accident attorneys know that a live wire on a construction site is a hazardous condition that construction workers need to be protected from.
+The construction accident attorneys at our NYC construction accident law firm, know that a live wire on a construction site is a hazardous condition that construction workers need to be protected from.
 Any time a worker or their equipment comes in contact with a live wire, the result can be devastating and sometimes fatal.
 Often contractors cover wires before the electrical work is done by closing walls or installing drop ceilings over the wires, which exposes workers to the danger of coming into contact with a live wire and being electrocuted.

 New York's Labor laws have strict requirements that are intended to protect workers from being electrocuted.
 For example New York's Industrial Code requires that before any work is started, including any construction, demolition or excavation site work, the contractor must determine the voltage levels of all energized power lines and power facilities around the work site and that all electrical sources be identified by voltage level and phase.
 The contractors are also required to inspect and determine if any electrical power circuit, (both exposed or concealed) is located in a position where the performance of the construction work will place any person, tool or machine into physical or electrical contact and the contractor and building site owner must post and maintain proper warning signs where any circuits exist.
 In addition to just warning the workers, the general contractor and building site owner is required to make sure that no workers perform work close enough to a power circuit that they may come in contact with the electrical current, unless the worker is protected against electric shock by de-energizing the circuit and grounding it or by guarding the circuit with effective insulation or other means.
 In other words, if you were shocked at a construction site, it was the general contractors fault for allowing you to work near live current, without proper protection.

-If you were injured in a construction accident in New York Ciry, call our Manhattan office for an appointment (212) 858-0503.
+If you were injured in a construction accident in New York City, call our Manhattan Construction Accident Law Firm for an appointment (212) 858-0503.

-For an appointment with our Westchester construction accident attorneys, in our White Plains office, call (914) 574-8330.
+For an appointment with our Westchester Construction Accident Law Firm, in our White Plains office, call (914) 574-8330.